Who needs an Oregon Boat License?

 Oregon’s Mandatory Boater Education law requires that any person operating a boat of 10 horsepower or more, including personal watercraft (PWCs), complete a course on basic boating skills and/or pass a test to demonstrate basic boating knowledge.

-After the test has been completed, the operator must apply for a Boater Education Card, commonly called a boat license.
+After the test has been completed, the operator must apply for a Boater Education Card, commonly called an Oregon boat license.
 This card must be carried on board the boat during operation.

 - A non-resident who will be operating on Oregon waters for less than 60 days, or who has a Boater Education Card issued by another state.